discretize/discretize-guides/cm-guides/guardian/power-dragonhunter/index.md

 <InformationBlock title="Overview">

-It's best to start casting a couple of skills just before Artsariiv becomes vulnerable to steal some time in order to fit more skills in.
+It's best to start casting a couple of skills just before Artsariiv becomes vulnerable to steal some time, allowing you to fit more skills in.
 Start with <Skill name="Symbol of blades"/> into <Skill name="Swordofjustice"/> and <Skill name="Procession of Blades"/>.
 With those skills out of the way you can time it so <Skill name="spear of justice"/> connects with Artsariiv as soon as she becomes vulnerable.
 Follow up with <Skill name="Ray of Judgment"/> into <Skill name="zealotsdefense"/> and fit in another <Skill name="Swordofjustice"/> before swapping to greatsword.
 Use <Skill name="symbol of resolution"/> into  <Skill name="whirlingwrath"/> and finish with <Skill name="Bindingblade"/>.

 You don't have to worry about dodging the expanding circle <Control name="Knockback"/> attack since the <Specialization name="Renegade"/> will provide <Boon name="Stability"/> and the <Specialization name="Firebrand"/> covers <Boon name="Aegis"/>.